What is cloud governance?

 Cloud operations management also includes leveraging monitoring tools, alerting mechanisms, log management, and incident response strategies for operational excellence and swift troubleshooting.

 Government and industry experts have established several models that set standards for how organizations work in the cloud.
-These governance models help you establish policies, procedures, and controls to guarantee compliance, security, and effective management of cloud services.
+A cloud governance model establishes policies, procedures, and controls to guarantee compliance, security, and effective management of cloud services.

 1. Implement centralized monitoring